 Also, the breasts start producing colostrum (thick milk that is produced towards the end of pregnancy), and your toddler may not like the taste of the milk.
-At this time, you will notice a drop in the milk intake by your older baby.
+At this time, you might notice a drop in the milk intake by your older baby.

-How Will Your Postpartum Recovery Be Different?
+How Might Your Postpartum Recovery Differ During Second-time Pregnancy?

-How Can You Prepare For Your Next Baby?
+How To Prepare For Your Next Baby?

 - Arrange a family member or a babysitter to take care of your older child

 - Keep everything ready in the storage (such as old clothes, car seat, jumpers, bibs, burp rags) for the new arrival

 - Get the diaper bag ready before delivery